Is there a natural treatment option for plantar warts?

 - Debridement of the wart - get a little mean.
 Use a pumice stone or callus shaver.

-- Topical natural medications - Natural Wart Salve - willow bark oil, chapparal oil and castor oil (among other ingredients are not what a wart calls a friend.
+- Topical natural medications - Natural Wart Remover - willow bark oil, chapparal oil, and castor oil (among other ingredients) are not what a wart calls a friend.

 The wart virus simply is at home on the bottom of the foot.
 The goal is to change that relationship and make the host (you or your children) less hospitable.
 And it works.